fredjarlier/mpiMarkDup/README.md

 # mpiMarkDup

-MPI and C based program of marking duplicates for Next Generation Sequencing technology.<br />

-The code is a fork from the mpiSORT project.
-We add a process to manage the marking of duplicate reads.

-The goal is to create a distributed and (near) real time version of the well known Picard MarkDuplicate from the Broad Institute.
-To do that we rely on low level  technologies and parallel algorithms.<br />

-The project is still under development so feel free to test it and report.

-This is an open project initiated by Institut Curie HPC team and students from Paris Descartes University.

-Development Branch.
+You are in the development Branch.

-In this branch we add new features for the future master release.
+In this branch we add new features for the future master release. <br />

-Here are the list of things in construction.
+Here are the list of things in construction. <br />

 1) Integrate the discordant reads in chromosom <br />

+	We review the general algorithm to include the discordant fragments in the chromosom it belongs. <br />
+	The discordant fragments are filtered and analyzed first and they are also kept in the chromosom buffer. <br />
+	We use offset in the original sam file as unique identifier for the discordant fragments and their duplicates. <br />
+	Offests of all discordant duplicates are send to each jobs. <br />
+	When we mark duplicates for chromosoms we use offsets in sam to get and mark the discordant duplicates. <br />

+	So far the discordant duplicates are stored in a vector. <br />
+	But we should consider a tree structure or a skip list to accelerate the search when marking discordant duplicates. <br />

+	Not yet implemented with sorting in any dimension cases <br />

-2) Build only one file with all chromosoms and unmapped <br />
+2) Build only one file with all chromosoms and unmapped at the end <br />

 3) Accelerate the construction of the hashtable.
 Considering a list of prime number <br />

 4) Modify the bruck with a its zero-copy version <br />

 5) Generate a bam file instead of gz <br />

+	we add magic EOF at the end of each file. <br />
+	but we still have [main_samview] truncated file with samtools view <br />

 6) Test with multiple libraries eg multiple RG <br />